 Jackson State University takes pride in our transfer students and works hard to ensure a seamless and smooth transition to our university.
-The Office of Transfer Student Services within the Division of Undergraduate Studies have compiled a list of the most frequently asked questions by our transfer students.
-We hope that this FAQ fact sheet will be informative in connecting you to the resources made available here at the great JSU.
+Transfer Student Services within Undergraduate Studies has compiled a list of the most frequently asked questions by our transfer students.
+We hope that this FAQ fact sheet will be informative in connecting you to the resources made available here at JSU.
 JSU cares about you and your success and encourages you to take advantage of the opportunities that we have to offer you.

 Frequently Asked Questions by Transfer Students

 Who is my Academic Advisor?
 Transfer students with less than 60 hours are assigned an advisor in Undergraduate Studies.
 Transfer students with 60 or more earned hours or an associate’s degree are assigned an advisor in their academic departments.